alash3al/scraply/README.md

     JS
 }

-# aggregators enables you to call multiple macros in just one call!
+# aggregators enable you to call multiple macros in just one call!
 aggregators {
     # /aggregators/exec/all
     all = ["m1"]